 If you're looking for a more in-depth discussion, here's a look at a SWOT applied in the retail space, with some considerations about the conclusions you might draw.
 Of course, every SWOT is different, but looking at examples is a great way to stimulate discussion and get ideas for elements that may be impacting your own business positively and negatively.

-There are a number of ways to create your own SWOT Analysis from DIY templates to software.
+There are a number of ways to create your own SWOT Analyses from DIY templates to software.
 Here are some of the common approaches:

 Word & PowerPoint: